 AltaGas operates in many diverse jurisdictions and recognizes that each community has unique needs.
-Indigenous communities and stakeholder groups, including local governments, regulators, customers and residents, each have valuable and important perspectives which AltaGas continues to learn from.
+Indigenous communities and other stakeholder groups, including local governments, regulators, and customers, each have valuable and important perspectives which AltaGas continues to learn from.
 AltaGas shows its commitment through several of its programs, such as community investment, customer affordability and energy assistance programs, public awareness and safety programs, supplier diversity programs, and employee engagement through volunteerism and giving.

 AltaGas believes long-term collaborative relationships with Indigenous communities lead to shared benefits, stronger communities and effective partnerships.
-The Indigenous Engagement Guideline ensures that relationships are built on listening, learning and responding and that a consistent approach is applied to engagement practices, areas of focus for economic and social benefit and record keeping.
+AltaGas' Indigenous Engagement Guideline defines the Company's approach to relationship building that is based on listening, learning and responding and ensures a consistent approach to engagement practices, areas of focus for economic and social benefit and record keeping.
 As part of AltaGas' engagement, the Company may enter into agreements with Indigenous peoples.
 These agreements range from short-term arrangements that enable Indigenous communities to learn more about the Company's proposed developments and participate in regulatory processes, to agreements that define how AltaGas and Indigenous communities can collaborate over the long-term.
 AltaGas' longer-term initiatives include training, employment, contracting, supplier procurement, environmental protection, and community investment and other forms of economic and social inclusion.